Island-class patrol boat: Construction and characteristics

 An Avon Searider boarding boat was stowed on a raised section above the engine room.
 In the late 1990's these were replaced by a cutter boat - medium built by Zodiac of North America.
-This boat was a rigid inflatable 18.3 ft long with a bean of 7.5 ft.
+This boat was a rigid inflatable 18.3 ft long with a beam of 7.5 ft.
 It was propelled by a 90 horsepower Yamaha outboard engine and could achieve a maximum speed of 33 knots.
 The boats could be launched on either side of the ship using an Appleton Marine crane which had a working capacity of 1750 lb.

 As originally built, the ships had accommodations for two officers, two petty officers, and twelve enlisted men, with two extra bunks for visitors.
 There was a galley and mess.
 The boats which served in Bahrain as part of Patrol Forces Southwest were equipped with additional berths to accommodate the embarked law enforcement detachments which boarded suspect boats.